 Now that you know which oil is best for your skin type, let us look into how exactly to perform a self-abhyanga.

 - Begin by placing your oil in hot water until it becomes a pleasant temperature.
-It could be nice to invest in a small crockpot that you can leave in your bathroom and heat the oil in each morning.
+It could be nice to invest in a small crockpot that you can leave in your bathroom to heat the oil up each morning.
 If you do not have a small crock pot, you can run hot water over your oil bottle until it heats to the desired temperature.

 - Lovingly massage oil into the body for 10-15 minutes, beginning at extremities and working towards the center of the body.